-Physical and/or emotional symptoms may suggest a medical problem.
-Therefore a detailed history and physical examination, coupled with thorough laboratory analysis is necessary to help your doctor determine what may be wrong with you, and what treatments may be best suited for your condition.
+Physical and emotional symptoms may suggest a medical problem.
+Therefore a detailed history and physical examination—coupled with thorough laboratory analysis—are necessary to help your doctor determine what may be wrong with you, and what treatments may be best suited for your condition.

 Dr. Howell prescribes testosterone for patients diagnosed as having testosterone deficiency.
-He may also recommend testosterone therapy to patients who are diagnosed with testosterone deficiency, if they exhibit signs and symptoms that may be improved by testosterone therapy* and other conventional means of therapy have been attempted without success.
+He may also recommend testosterone therapy to patients who are diagnosed with testosterone deficiency if they exhibit signs and symptoms that may be improved by testosterone therapy* and other conventional treatments have been unsuccessful.

 *This is a Non-FDA Approved indication for using testosterone.

 It’s Your Time!